ipni/index-provider/doc/publisher-config.md

  - `"DirectAnnounce"."NoPubsubAnnounce"`

 A data-transfer publisher is configured by specifying the engine option `WithPublisherKind(DataTransferPublisher)`.
 When this option is specified, all of the `HttpPublisher` and `Libp2pPublisher` options are ignored.
-This option is depricated and will not be supported in the future.
+This option is deprecated and will not be supported in the future.